mycelium-ethereum/perpetual-pools-contracts/audits/2022_april_sigma_prime/README.md

 ## Known Issues ##

-Any issues in the [public repository](https://github.com/tracer-protocol/perpetual-pools-contracts) that were opened **prior to the start of CARE** are considered known and thus out-of-scope.
+Any issues in the [public repository](https://github.com/tracer-protocol/perpetual-pools-contracts) that were opened **prior to the start of this audit** are considered known and thus out-of-scope.

 ## Security Assumptions ##

-Any given pool will be upkept (that is to say `PoolCommitter::performUpkeepSinglePool`, `PoolCommitter::performUpkeepMultiplePools`, or their packed variants are called with the `LeveragedPool`'s address as a parameter) within a reasonable time after an update interval finishes (~15 minutes maximum)).
+Any given pool will be upkept (that is to say `PoolCommitter::performUpkeepSinglePool`, `PoolCommitter::performUpkeepMultiplePools`, or their packed variants are called with the LeveragedPool's address as a parameter) within a reasonable time after an update interval finishes (~15 minutes maximum)).

 ## Update Interval ##